Getting StartedInstallation

 Python version

-Flama is fully compatible with Python 3.8 and newer versions.
-If you do not have any preference, we recommend you to use the latest version.
+Flama is fully compatible with all Python supported versions.
+If you do not have any preference, we recommend you to use the latest version available.

 As a first step, check the version of your active Python environment:

-If the version is prior to 3.8, we suggest you to create a virtual environment with the latest version.
+If the version is prior to the oldest supported version, we suggest you to create a virtual environment with the latest version.

 Creating a virtual environment